RKelln/5-directions/public/writing/ppf.md

 [Jasia Reichardt](https://en.wikipedia.org/wiki/Jasia_Reichardt) is a British art critic, writer, and curator who is a specialist in the emergence of computer art. _Cybernetic Serendipity_ was the first widely attended exhibition of computer and cybernetic art in the UK.

 Notes:
+[Jasia Reichardt](https://en.wikipedia.org/wiki/Jasia_Reichardt) is a British art critic, writer, and curator who is a specialist in the emergence of computer art. _Cybernetic Serendipity_ was the first widely attended exhibition of computer and cybernetic art in the UK.

 ### Credits <!-- .element: class="attribution" -->
 * [_Cybernetic Serendipity_ - Jasia Reichardt](https://www.youtube.com/watch?v=n8TJx8n9UsA)